 The main problem with the cloverleaf interchange is that it causes conflicts between traffic entering and exiting the motorway on the sections between loop ramps.
 It's also very big.
-While this interchange probably isn't any smaller a normal cloverleaf, it manages to remove the conflict by unrolling two of the loop ramps onto the outside of the junction instead.
+Redesigning the cloverleaf to eliminate those problematic weaving sections between loops means unravelling two of them and spinning the sliproads around the outside of the junction instead.
 What you get is a partially unrolled cloverleaf.

 - No conflicting movements between entering and exiting traffic.